The Saint Bernard was once a hospice dog but is now a giant companion

 These dogs are very patient and tolerant of children and

-make great watch dogs due to their size and loud, deep bark.
+make great watchdogs due to their size and loud, deep bark.
 These qualities

 make the Saint Bernard a fantastic pet to have in a family of young children.